Theresa May has secured “legally binding” changes following last-minute talks with the EU. MPs will vote on Theresa May’s Brexit deal tonight.

 Two documents were agreed after Mrs May flew to the European Parliament with Brexit Secretary Steve Barclay for last-minute talks with Mr Juncker and EU chief Brexit negotiator Michel Barnier.

-The first is “joint legally binding instrument” on the withdrawal agreement which the UK could use to start a “formal dispute” against the EU if it tried to keep the UK tied into the backstop indefinitely.
+The first is a “joint legally binding instrument” on the withdrawal agreement which the UK could use to start a “formal dispute” against the EU if it tried to keep the UK tied into the backstop indefinitely.

 The other is a joint statement about the UK and EU’s future relationship which commits to replacing the backstop with an alternative by December 2020.